 Read Annapurna Base Camp Trekking Frequently Asked Questions by Visitors.
 Here you can view a video or read about it.

 How long is Annapurna Base Camp Trek?

-Annapurna Base Camp long trek can be completed in 12-13 days if there occurs no any kind of delay in between.
+Annapurna Base Camp’s long trek can be completed in 12-13 days if there occurs no kind of delay in between.
 The altitude of 4130 m is the destination of Annapurna Base Camp.
-There are various trekking packages which you can choose according to your convenience.
+There are various trekking packages that you can choose according to your convenience.

-How to go Annapurna Base Camp from Pokhara?
+How to go to Annapurna Base Camp from Pokhara?

 How difficult is the Annapurna base camp trek?

-The trekking paths are not offbeat making one of the chosen trekking destinations among first-timers.
-The first-time trekkers can garner a pleasant experience without much toil.
+The trekking paths are not offbeat making it one of the chosen trekking destinations among first-timers.
+First-time trekkers can garner a pleasant experience without much toil.